801

 Can we edit the draft before the MLRO signs it off?

-Yes — every section is editable, and Anna can regenerate any individual section if your underlying data changes.
+Yes.
+Every section is editable, and Otto can regenerate any individual section if your underlying data changes.
 The 14-section structure stays; your content is yours to refine.
-The module keeps an auto-save trail (sub-second debounced), and the MLRO attests at export.
+Changes save on a per-section Save with a full change history, and the MLRO attests at export.
 SMF17 accountability never leaves the human.

 What does the Financial Crime Suite actually cover?